-Reports issued in respect of the 2018/19 audit include:
+Reports issued in respect of the 2019/20 audit include:

-- (1) Reports to the audit committee: - Annual audit plan on the council audit presented to the meeting on 11 April 2019 - Annual audit plan on the pension fund audit presented to the meeting on 11 April 2019 - Annual audit plan on the council audit for 2019/20 presented to the meeting on 13 May 2020 which also included reporting relating to 2018/19 - Progress report on the council audit presented to the meeting on 20 November 2020 - Progress report on the council audit presented to the meeting on 7 April 2021 - Reports on the findings from the council and pension fund audits presented to the meeting on 27 January 2022.
+- (1) Reports to the audit committee: - Annual audit plan on the council audit presented to the meeting on 13 May 2020 - Annual audit plan on the pension fund audit presented to the meeting on 21 July 2020 - Progress report on the council audit presented to the meeting on 20 November 2020 - Progress report on the council audit presented to the meeting on 7 April 2021 - Reports on the findings from the council and pension fund audits presented to the meeting on 27 January 2022.
 The report on the council audit was subsequently updated and reissued for the meeting on 26 January 2023 - Update report on key findings from completion of outstanding audit procedures (council and pension fund audits) presented to the meeting on 30 May 2023 - Second update report on key findings from completion of outstanding audit procedures (council and pension fund audits) presented to the meeting on 23 November 2023 - (2) This annual audit letter.